Empowering Neurodivergent Youth: A New Era of Inclusion and Advocacy in the UK

 Neurodivergence encompasses a range of neurological differences, including autism, ADHD, dyslexia, and other cognitive variations.

-While these differences are natural and valuable, neurodivergent individuals often face challenges in environments, not designed to accommodate diverse ways of thinking and processing information.
+While these differences are natural and valuable, affected individuals often face challenges in environments, not designed to accommodate diverse ways of thinking and processing information.

 The Significance of Youth-Led Initiatives